LIS

 Salmonellosis (Salmonella spp.)

-Shiga toxin-producing E. coli infection (Laboratories that identify a Shiga toxin but do not perform simultaneous culture for Shiga toxin-producing E. coli should forward all positive stool specimens or positive enrichment broths to the Division of Consolidated Laboratory Services for confirmation and further characterization.)
+Shiga toxin-producing E. coli infection.
+A laboratory that identifies a Shiga toxin but does not perform simultaneous culture for Shiga toxin-producing E. coli should forward all positive stool specimens or positive enrichment broths to the Division of Consolidated Laboratory Services for confirmation and further characterization.

 Shigellosis (Shigella spp.)